Ceph (software): Design

-All of these are fully distributed, and may run on the same set of servers.
-Clients with different needs can directly interact with different subsets of them.
+All of these are fully distributed, and may be deployed on disjoint, dedicated servers or in a converged topology.
+Clients with different needs directly interact with appropriate cluster components.

-Ceph does striping of individual files across multiple nodes to achieve higher throughput, similar to how RAID0 stripes partitions across multiple hard drives.
-Adaptive load balancing is supported whereby frequently accessed objects are replicated over more nodes.
+Ceph distributes data across multiple storage devices and nodes to achieve higher throughput, in a fashion similar to RAID.
+Adaptive load balancing is supported whereby frequently accessed services may be replicated over more nodes.